USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_to_run.md

 ## 3.6 Download the source and install the I/O API library
 -----
-The I/O API library is used for the input/output data flows in CMAQ.
+The I/O API library is used for the input/output data in CMAQ.

 Download the I/O API source code from the CMAS Center and put the gzipped tarball on your Linux system.
 The general steps for installation on a Linux system (with C-shell, GCC and GFortran) are below.
 These instructions are an example and we recommend using the latest release available at the time of your CMAQ installation.